erulabs/skinnyjs/README.md

 by Seandon 'erulabs' Mooy -> admin@erulabs.com -> github.com/erulabs

-The install process will be improved shortly when Skinny.js gets closer to a 0.1 release.
+The install process will be improved shortly when Skinny.js gets closer to a 0.1 (npm) release.
 For now:

     git clone git@github.com:erulabs/skinnyjs
     cd skinnyjs && npm install && cd ..

+Then make a new project (this will also be improved soon - wrapped in a 'skinny' runner):

     mkdir killerProject && cd killerProject
     node ../skinnyjs/test/init.js
     npm install node-sass coffee-script